 Remember that other people, such as older neighbours, friends and family members, may need a bit of extra help over the winter.
-For further advice on how you can help, visit Age UK's website on ageuk.org.uk or or call 0800 169 6565
+For further advice on how you can help, visit Age UK's website or call 0800 169 6565.